ag999git/Python-Programming-book-2026/Regular-Expressions/Regular-Expressions.md

 print('is prime 11->', is_prime(11))  # True
 ```
 However the above script given in the book does not explain the working in details.
-Given below is an improved version of the script with helpful comments
+Given below is an improved version of the script with helpful comments (In collapsable Headers)

 <details>
 <summary> Assignment: Detecting Prime Numbers Using Regular Expressions Detailed script </summary>